9 Feb. 1956, Animal Life On Antarctica

 The vegetation in this region is incredibly sparse, mainly consisting of various shades of black, grey, and white lichen on the stones.
 Additionally, scattered patches of mosses can be found in the riverbeds, but they only cover a small portion of the oasis.
 Overall, the landscape is predominantly a stone desert.

 As for animal life, limited observations were made.
 Several birds were spotted, including a striking snow-white storm finch that made its nest on the rocks.
-Another small bird, black in color, was also observed in the area.
+Another small bird, black in colour, was also observed in the area.

 Source: Het Vrije Volk, 09 Februari 1956